chriscorwin/demuxe/README.md

 # Spec/Designs
 Shall live in `/dev-assets/`.
 Typically these will be sketch files.

+# Templates
+Templates are page shells that can be quickly used to re-create different products. (eg: DMP Header, Navigation, & Footer)
+- Product templates shall live in `/templates/{product-name}/`.
+- Product templates should be an MVP shell and component pages of a product built out as simply, but thoroughly, as possible.
+- The more complete our library of product templates the better.
+- Once per quarter existing templates should be audited with designers and updated.
+In this manner when we are asked to quickly complete a demo, we will have an even better jumping off point.

+# Component Gallaries
+Component gallaries should contain MVP examples of components used in past demos (eg: graphs on the DMP home page).
+These should be lightly documented and reviewed to ensure high confidence in quality, readability, and re-usability (in essence, you should be able to just open the file and know exactly what to copy/paste and how to use it within a few minutes).

 # Hall of Fame
 Past demos utilizing this boilerplate (add yours here!)